guglielmopescatore/IMDb2Mongo/README.md

 * The list of titles is provided in csv format (IMDb id only)
 * Filmographic data are downloaded using the Cinemagoer library https://github.com/cinemagoer/cinemagoer
 * The data are transferred to a MongoDB collection.
 It is necessary to provide the MongoDB connection string, the Database name, and the Collection name
-* Any errors in downloading data are recorded in the Errors file
+* Errors in downloading data are transcribed into `errors` file
 * There is an executable GUI version (PySimpleGUI/PyInstaller) available for Windows